zapu222/hello-world/README.md

-# Hello World
+# Hello All

-Hello all!
+Hello fellow programmers, Zachary here,

-Zachary here, I am a graduate student at the University of Kentucky studying Data Science.
+I am a graduate student at the University of Kentucky studying Data Science and aspiring Data Scientist!